1Kanishq/python/OOPS/notes.md

     -> if we r using object to modifies  it will afects/modifies the properties for the specific object.

 # Types of properties / states / members
+> When designing a class in object-oriented programming, the properties (or members) can be categorized based on their scope and behavior.
+Broadly, they are classified into Class Properties (Static Members) and Object Properties (Instance Members).

     1.)
 Class / Generic / static

-    --> Class prperties / class memeber
+    --> Class properties / class memeber
     -- these are the members of the class which are same or equal for each object

     ex ; if we consider bank as a class who are the class members - who have the account in it  and Bank_name, addr, Branch manager...will be same for every member of the class

     2.)
 Object / specific / dynamic
-    --> object Properties:
+    --> object Properties / Object Members:
-    these are the members of class different from all the object.
+    --- These are the members of class different for all the object.

     ex: if we consider bank as a class who are the class members who have the account in it and customer_name ,addr ,accno.,addharno., phno,balance... will be different for every member of the class

-# Method/Fuction
-    function defined inside a class is known as method.

 # Constructor/init/initialization:
    > It is an inbuilt method which is used to initialize the members of the objects.